enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 #.
 Click on the small triangle to left of the globe icon to open the site content tree.
 #.
 Click on the ``Templates`` icon and click ``New``.
 #.
-Name the template "Hello".
+Name the template "Hello" in the <Display Name> field.
+#.
+In the dropdown field labeled "Supports", select the Site content type.
 #.
 In the Live Edit panel (to the right), select "Hello" as your page controller.
 #.
 Click ``Save draft``